adit4443ya/Parallel-Computing/README.md

 - It also include thier parallel implementation on multiple cores which can be set by doing small modification as per your system
 - It also includes some of the most enlightening research papers for the same which can give references

-All the Algorithms are designed manually.
+All the Algorithms are designed manually.(except ECL)

 ## Running the code
 #### Steps